ballerina-platform/ballerina-distribution/examples/http-timeout/http_timeout.md

 # HTTP client - Timeout

-The timeout is used to gracefully handle response delays which could occur due to network problems or the back-end
+The timeout is used to gracefully handle response delays which could occur due to network problems or the back-end.

-For more information on the underlying module, see the [`http` module](https://lib.ballerina.io/ballerina/http/latest/).

 ::: code http_timeout.bal :::